FREQUENTLY ASKED QUESTIONS

 Gridworks was created as part of the response to this need.
 We were established in early 2019 as a dedicated platform for development and investment in electricity networks.

-Gridwork’s is currently focussing its development activities on Africa, but we are also able to look opportunistically beyond the continent for investments in other CDC countries in which we’ll be able to bring our capital to work.
+Gridwork’s is currently focussing its development activities on Africa, but we are also able to look opportunistically beyond the continent for investments in other countries in British International Investment’s geographical remit.

 Some countries in Africa already have private sector investment in their utilities, there are other countries that recognise the need for private sector investment and are reforming their regulatory systems to cater for increased private finance.
-GW will make more progress in countries which are receptive to attracting private sector capital.
-And we hope that more successful private investments in T&D will encourage other countries to follow suit.
+Gridworks will make more progress in countries which are receptive to attracting private sector capital.
+And we hope that more successful private investments in electricity networks will encourage other countries to follow suit.

 We apply a rigorous methodology, developed in conjunction with independent experts, to assess the projected development impact of each investment we make.
 We then measure that impact during and after the life of the investment.